 If you're curious about the average author salary, read this (not just a report of Hay House authors, but authors of all stripes).

 So how do you become a Hay House author yourself?

-The only way to submit to Hay House is to either have an agent or to have attended one of the company’s writing courses or workshops.
-Your other option is to self-publish through their Balboa Press imprint.
+The only way to submit to Hay House is to either have an agent or to have attended one of the company's writing courses or workshops.
+Your other option is to self-publish a book through their Balboa Press imprint.

 Hay House explicitly states they are interested in any topic with a positive, self-help slant, but specify self-help, new thought, and inspirational memoirs as particular areas of interest.

 Hay House Events

 As well as their books and courses, Hay House also provides a range of live events taking place around the world.